-Thirty people gathered to support new families at a fundraiser for the CathyScott Foundation, held at Sipping and Painting, in Denver, CO, Sunday, April 6.
+Thirty people gathered to support new families at a fundraiser for the CathyScott Foundation, held at Sipping and Painting in Denver, Colorado on Sunday, April 6.
 The event was the first gathering for the charity since it was started earlier this year.

 The CathyScott Foundation was created to help Craig Hospital graduates who have been affected by infertility after spinal cord injury.
 Infertility is an issue that many men face who have sustained a spinal cord injury.
 Often times the the cost of expensive medical intervention is too much following other medical bills.
 The foundation will provide grants to families to undergo fertility treatments, as well as provide educational resources to people affected by spinal cord injury who are facing infertility.

 Jake Manley and Angela Regier, both Craig Hospital employees, founded the CathyScott Foundation.
 Jake and Angela were inspired by a friendship with Craig Hospital grad Jesse Alberi and his young family.

 "Jesse called me a few years after his injury in tears because he was unable to have another baby," said Jake at Sunday's event.